aytchhh/project-0/README.md

 ```
 - If you are not familiar with github, check out this article: [cloning a repo]().

 - After cloning, open this repo in VSCode or your preferred editor.
-(If you'd like to open it using your terminal, [this video](https://www.youtube.com/watch?v=iP5FKZXtDBs) is a good guide.)

 - open the terminal within your editor.
 For VSCode, press **Ctrl+\`** or **Cmd+`**

-- type the following commands:<br><br>
 2. Install dependencies: